Tal-Shavit/CandyGameApp/README.md

 # Game instructions
 You are a mouth and need to escape from the poisons.
-If you ate a poison' you lose a life.
+If you ate a poison you lose a life.

 # How To Play
 Move left and right to avoid a poison